-- If you are not to use the projector for a long time or before moving the projector, make certain you unplug the power cord from the wall outlet, and disconnect any other cables connected to it. - Do not carry the projector by holding the lens. - When storing the projector, ensure you attach the lens cap to the projector.
+- If you are not to use the projector for a long time or before moving the projector, make certain you unplug the power cord from the wall outlet, and disconnect any other cables connected to it. - If the power cord is unplugged while the cooling fan is running, some parts of the projector may still be hot.
+Use caution when handling the projector. - Do not carry the projector by holding the lens. - When storing the projector, ensure you attach the lens cap to the projector.
 (See page 12.) - Do not expose the projector to direct sunlight or place next to heat sources.
 Doing so may affect the cabinet color or cause deformation of the plastic cover.